openstack/swift/doc/source/overview_auth.rst

 This user who have one of those role will be able to give ACLs to other users on containers, see the documentation on ACL here :mod:`swift.common.middleware.acl`.

+Users with the Keystone role defined in ``reseller_admin_role`` (``ResellerAdmin`` by default) can operate on any account.
+The auth system sets the request environ reseller_request to True if a request is coming from an user with this role.
+This can be used by other middlewares.

 --------------
 Extending Auth